Remember last month when I covered the topic of “stretch pain” in heart patients who have had a coronary stent implanted?

 To recap, temporary post-stent stretch pain in the chest is due to the dilation of an artery when a metal stent is being implanted inside that artery, and it typically occurs in about 40 per cent of stent patients.1 A number of you wrote in with some variation of this question: “Is it still stretch pain if it’s happening months afterwards?”

-One of my favourite resources for helping me understand Doctor-Speak in cardiology journals is Dr. John Mandrola, a Kentucky electrophysiologist (that means a cardiologist who is an expert in heart rhythm issues).
+One of my favourite resources for helping me understand Doctor-Speak in cardiology journals is Dr. John Mandrola, a Kentucky electrophysiologist (a cardiologist who is an expert in heart rhythm issues).
 In his regular Medscape podcast called ‘This Week In Cardiology’ , he calls this study “a very important and sobering paper.”

 (This podcast, by the way, is for healthcare professionals, but Dr. Mandrola’s clear and engaging style makes him a uniquely helpful resource even if, like me, you have never been to med school).